 Approximately 50 per cent of Contemporary Art graduates pursue interests outside the arts – primarily math and science, but also innovative new programs that combine several disciplines.
 We provide opportunities to build the abilities of future leaders and successful innovators, such as creativity, comfort with ambiguity, risk taking, critical thinking skills, resiliency, a penchant for problem finding, flexibility, and the courage to fail.
 Our process builds a foundation that encourages continued support after graduation.
 Communities of graduates exist in urban centers in Canada, the US, and Europe, to help acclimatize new arrivals to the next stage of their lives.

-ESAVA students have been accepted into a wide range of post-secondary programs including: Engineering, Science, Space Engineering, Photography, History, Aerospace Engineering, Science and Aviation, Creative Writing, Pre-Law, Molecular Biology, Life Science, Cognitive Science, Laboratory Medicine, Digital Photography, Bio Medical Engineering, Accounting, Nursing, Bio Medical Science, Environmental Science, Studio Art, Painting and Drawing, Fashion Design, Physics, Chemistry, Fashion Marketing, Illustration, Graphic Design, Industrial Design, Sculpture, Medical Illustration, Arts and Science, Vic One, Schulich School of Business, Rotman School of Business, Humanities, Animation, Knowledge Integration, Global Business and Digital Art, and General Science.
+Graduating students have been accepted into a wide range of post-secondary programs including: Engineering, Science, Space Engineering, Photography, History, Aerospace Engineering, Science and Aviation, Creative Writing, Pre-Law, Molecular Biology, Life Science, Cognitive Science, Laboratory Medicine, Digital Photography, Bio Medical Engineering, Accounting, Nursing, Bio Medical Science, Environmental Science, Studio Art, Painting and Drawing, Fashion Design, Physics, Chemistry, Fashion Marketing, Illustration, Graphic Design, Industrial Design, Sculpture, Medical Illustration, Arts and Science, Vic One, the Schulich School of Business, the Rotman School of Business, Humanities, Animation, Knowledge Integration, Global Business and Digital Art, and General Science.

 We are a conceptually based, research driven program designed to produce world leading thinkers and makers.
 We are a growing community of powerful and unique thinking minds in the world’s cultural centres.
 Through individuated instruction and contemporary art practice students develop an understanding and facility with unique approaches while developing problem finding, problem solving, risk taking, analytical and processing skills through active, meaningful communication.